 Nearly all stereo decoders use a 38 kHz square wave to demodulate the L−R signal, which occupies 23 to 53 kHz in the stereo composite.
 An unintended consequence is that the waveform's fifth harmonic demodulates power near 190 kHz.
 HD Radio digital sidebands, which appear at 129 to 198 kHz, can cause an annoying background noise when demodulated by the fifth harmonic.
-Extended hybrid HD Radio signals, whose spectrum may go as low as 102 kHz, can cause additional noise when demodulated by the third harmonic at 114 kHz.
+Extended hybrid HD Radio signals, whose spectrum goes down to 116 kHz for service mode MP3, can cause additional noise when demodulated by the third harmonic at 114 kHz.
 A lowpass filter between the detector and stereo decoder can eliminate this HD Radio self-noise.

 The program uses a Differential Evolution optimizer.
 The resulting optimal filter is down 3 dB somewhere between 35 and 50 kHz.
 Roll-off this low attenuates the L−R signal, particularly the upper sideband.
 But like the vestigial sideband system of NTSC television, the sum of the demodulated sidebands is nearly constant.
 This approach requires four poles for contemporary digital sideband levels.